zaynar/f2rust/README.md

 * Any support for Fortran 90 or newer.
 A few features are included when needed for compatibility, but the implementation is designed around F77.

-* Error handling.
+* Error handling in the compiler.
 Some invalid FORTRAN code may be detected and rejected, but not necessarily with helpful error messages.
 Some invalid FORTRAN may be accepted and result in invalid or buggy Rust.
 The assumption is that the input has already been validated by a real compiler, and that it doesn't rely on undefined or non-standard behaviour.

 * Guaranteed correctness.
-This is all pretty ad hoc;
-don't rely on it for anything mission-critical.
+This is all pretty ad hoc, and sometimes deliberately deviates from what a typical FORTRAN compiler would do (e.g. SPICE often has aliased arguments, which are technically forbidden in FORTRAN but probably work anyway; but that's not good enough for Rust so we do some cloning and some `get_disjoint_mut`, which could affect behaviour).
+So don't rely on it for anything mission-critical.
 If you want to be sure the Rust code's behaviour matches the FORTRAN's, you'll have to run your own tests on it.